Stacy W. Gray, M.D., A.M.

 - Understanding the factors that drive the use of novel and established cancer genomic tests and therapies

 - Identifying gaps in lung cancer prevention, research and care

 - Designing interventions to improve the delivery of cancer medicine

-Stacy W. Gray, M.D., A.M., is an associate clinical professor with a primary appointment in the division of Clinical Cancer Genetics within the Department of Population Sciences and a secondary appointment in the Department of Medical Oncology & Therapeutics Research.
+Stacy W. Gray, M.D., A.M., is an associate clinical professor with a primary appointment in the division of Clinical Cancer Genomics within the Department of Population Sciences and a secondary appointment in the Department of Medical Oncology & Therapeutics Research.

 Dr. Gray earned her undergraduate degree from Brown University.
 She received both her master’s degree in public policy and her medical doctorate from the University of Chicago.
 She completed her internal medicine residency and hematology/oncology fellowship at the University of Chicago Hospitals.